 - Krispy Kreme – 4 Miles/dollar

 We’re not talking about a big amount of miles here; they’re the little amounts that will build your balance over time.
 If you spend $200 per month at 2 miles/dollar you’d earn about 5,000 miles per year.
-There’s also an extra 25% bonus if you have the MileagePlus Explorer credit card.
+You also earn extra miles if you have the MileagePlus Explorer credit card.
 You don’t even have to use it for your purchase, you just need to have it.